jamesforddesign/gobble/README.md

 # Gobble plugin for Craft 3

-A simple plugin for sending REST API requests directly from your templates.
+A simple plugin for making REST API requests directly from your templates.

 ## Requirements